Meet Sophie

 My name is Sophie Vériter, but my friends call me Pomme.

-I am currently completing a PhD at the Institute of Security and Global Affairs, Leiden University.
-There, I write on disinformation, policy-making, and strategic politics and teach undergraduate students.
-Some of my top priorities are promoting diversity, inclusivity, and life-long learning at work.
+I am currently completing a PhD at the Institute of Security and Global Affairs, Leiden University (campus The Hague).
+There, I write scientific papers on misinformation and related policies in Europe.
+I also teach undergraduate students (about international security, EU foreign policy, and global governance).
+Some of my top priorities at work are promoting diversity, inclusivity, equity, and wellbeing.

-Whilst I am very passionate about my professional career, it is also very important for me to find ways of replenishing and resting.
+Whilst I am very passionate about my professional career, it is also very important for me to find other ways of learning, as well as to replenish and rest.
 This helps me be a more innovative and motivated person.
-Some have called me a chameleon for my capacity to adapt and showcase different aspects of my personality… I think connecting with empathy and keeping a curious mind is what helps me transform continuously.
-For as long as I can remember, I’ve been entrepreneurial and creative.
-I absolutely love to try and learn new things.
+Some have called me a chameleon for my capacity to adapt… I think connecting with empathy and keeping a curious mind is what helps me transform continuously.
+For as long as I can remember, I’ve been creative.
+I absolutely love to try and learn new things, especially when that supports causes I care deeply about.

-I live between The Hague (Netherlands) and Tulum (Mexico).
-I fill my free time by exploring nature, practicing yoga, and listening to electronic music.
+I am based in The Hague (Netherlands) and travel as much as possible.
+I fill my free time by exploring nature, reading, practicing yoga, dancing, and writing.
 I consider myself an enthusiastic feminist and self-care advocate.
 Learning about trauma healing and psychology allows me to expand my academic perspectives.
-I am convinced that we can optimise the way we communicate with each other and ultimately understand our collective existence on earth.
+I am convinced that we can optimise the way we communicate with each other to ultimately better understand our collective existence on earth and how we can make the most of it.

 What does a PhD candidate do exactly?

 PhD candidates pursue a degree of Doctor of Philosophy, the highest academic diploma.
-They must produce original research to expand the boundaries of knowledge in their field (mine is Politics and International Relations).
+They produce original research to expand knowledge in their field (mine is Politics and International Relations).
+My academic work has focused on European foreign and security policy, misinformation, technology, democracy, and EU relations with Ukraine, Russia, and the post-soviet space.

 At Leiden University, I am employed to produce scientific research and provide teaching support at the Faculty of Governance and Global Affairs.
 My research consists in collecting data, analysing it, and transferring that knowledge in different formats.
 I have published in scientific journals, monographs, and online publications.
-I teach university classes on academic writing and global governance.
-I regularly participate in conferences, deliver guest lectures, and moderate public events.
+I teach university classes on international security and global governance.
+I also regularly participate in conferences, deliver guest lectures, and moderate public events.

 Committed to Impact